Achat-Dev/Kepler/docs/getting_started.md

 #### 3.4.3 `extern` functions

-Prototypes marked with the `extern` keyword are raw prototypes with a function body that use external linkage to retrieve the function body.
+Prototypes marked with the `extern` keyword are raw prototypes without a function body that use external linkage to retrieve the function body.

 ```
 extern <return_type> <name>(<arguments>)
 ```

+Since the program is linked with `libc`, all `C` functions can be used by declaring them as `extern` (although not all of them are supported, see the [known issues](./known_issues.md#3-possible-calls-to-unsupported-c-functions)).

 #### 3.4.4 Return types and values